 Composite veneers are made from a tooth coloured resin (similar to that used for tooth fillings) and are close to plastic in nature.
 As resin is porous, it is sensitive to stains.
-If you have composite veneers fitted is advised that you regularly have them professionally polished at your local Newmarket practice.
+If you have composite veneers fitted, it is advised that you regularly have them professionally polished at Terrace Dental Care.

-Porcelain veneers are an irreversible dental procedure, so it’s important that you speak to your Terrace Dental Care dentist.
+Porcelain veneers are an irreversible dental procedure, so it’s important that you consider your options in depth with your Terrace Dental Care dentist.
 They will discuss all your options and thoroughly examine your teeth and gums.
-If you are having porcelain veneers fitted then this will usually take two appointments, as the veneers are created to your unique specification in a dental laboratory.
+If you are having porcelain veneers fitted then this will usually take 2 appointments, as the veneers are created to your unique specification in a dental laboratory.

 During your first visit, your dentist will clean your teeth (or tooth) and note the correct shade for your veneers.
 A small amount of enamel is removed at this stage in order to adhere your veneers to your natural teeth.
 An impression of your teeth is then made to send to the laboratory while a temporary veneer is provided.
 Once your custom-made porcelain veneers arrive at your Newmarket practice you are ready to have them permanently fitted.
 Teeth are cleaned and polished and the new, porcelain veneers are fitted using a special adhesive which requires light-curing for at least 60 seconds.
 After this, any excess material is removed and your teeth are tidied and polished to ensure the perfect, natural finish.